AMIANLPWG/clinical-nlp-datasets/docs/Process_Documentation_1.0.md

 **Date**: January 2026

-**Project Goal**: Establish a FAIR, reproducible framework for clinical and biomedical NLP datasets and curate a transparent metadata repository
+**Project Goal**: Establish a FAIR, reproducible framework for clinical and biomedical NLP datasets, and curate a transparent metadata repository

 # **1. Project Overview**